Doom 3: Resurrection of Evil: Gameplay

-Resurrection of Evil adds in two new main features to the gameplay that the player can use throughout the game.
-The first, is a tool that was originally developed for Doom 3; "the Grabber".
-The Grabber, like the "gravity gun" from the game Half-Life 2, is a physics-based weapon that allows the player to pick up and move certain items.
+Resurrection of Evil adds two new main features to the gameplay that the player can use throughout the game.
+The first is a tool that was originally developed for Doom 3: the "Grabber".
+Like the "Gravity Gun" from Half-Life 2, the Grabber is a physics-based weapon that allows the player to pick up and move certain items.
 It also allows the player to catch fireballs and throw them back at the enemy.
 Resurrection of Evil has come under some criticism about the use of the Grabber due to the prior popularity of the similar weapon in Half-Life 2.
 The developers have commented that the tool was originally in Doom 3 before Half-Life 2, and was used to create "damaged" rooms; instead of building a ruined room, they would build a pristine room and use the grabber to "damage" it realistically.

 There are three major differences between the Grabber and the Gravity Gun.
 The first is that the Grabber has a limited charge, and thus can only hold onto an object for several seconds.
 The second is that the Grabber creates a distortion effect that can obscure the player's vision when in use.
-The third, and by far most important in terms of its impact on gameplay, is that the Grabber can catch and throw projectiles and small creatures, whereas the Gravity gun cannot.
+The third, and by far most important in terms of its impact on gameplay, is that the Grabber can catch and throw projectiles and small creatures, whereas the Gravity Gun cannot.
 This makes it the best weapon for defeating several types of monsters, including the Lost Soul, Cherub, and Trite, which it can throw and kill outright, and the Imp, Cacodemon, Hell Knight, and Vulgar, whose projectiles it can catch and throw back.
 It cannot catch Revenant missiles.

-The second additional feature is the Artifact.
-The Artifact has three abilities, each of which becomes available after defeating one of the expansion's first three "boss" monsters.
+The second additional feature is the "Artifact".
+The Artifact has three abilities, each of which becomes available after defeating one of the expansion's first three boss monsters.
 The most frequently commented on is "hell time", an effect that changes the player's perception to be one of slow-motion, except for the player's own movements.
-This effect is notable, as something similar was originally introduced as the key new gameplay element of Max Payne, and later used in the 2005 game F.E.A.R..
+This effect is notable, as something similar was originally introduced as the key new gameplay element of Max Payne, and later used in the 2005 game F.E.A.R.